mashumafi/godot-local-backup/README.md

 * *DATE* - Appends *YYYYMMDD* to the backup name allowing snapshots to be generated daily.
 * *EPOCH* - Appends the number of milliseconds that have passed since EPOCH allowing new backups generate on each exit.

+### Max Threads

+The backups are created using threads.
+Using -1 will use all processors available to do the backup quickly.
+Using 0 or 1 will avoid creating entirely.

 ## Tool Menu

 ![tool-menu](screenshots/tool-menu.png)